welrbraga/borg-migrate/README.md

 * Linux box - Sorry guy I have not tested on Mac OS, BSD etc, so I can't give you guaranty that it will work, but if you try, let me know if it works.
 * Two accessible borg repositories - It's expected that both repositories exists and you can access them from the machine where borg-migrate will run.
+* BORG_PASSCOMMAND - It's is safier than type it everytime, or use another method - read bellow
 * Portuguese - Is in everywhere.
 Another sorry (maybe temporary, I expect).
 I have lots of scripts for my exclusive use and I used to create them in portuguese Borg-migrate was not different but it has demand I or (maybe) we can translate it.

 ## Limitations